Downeyville Nevada

 Downeyville Nevada Overview

-Four Irish brothers (Edmond, James, Jeremiah, and Patrick Downey) discovered silver and lead ore in May 1877 and the mining camp of Downeyville located in Nye County, Nevada was established with the population growing to 200 residents the following year.
+Four Irish brothers (Edmond, James, Jeremiah, and Patrick DOWNEY OR William, John, James, and Richard DOWNEY from Canada- I have found conflicting information) discovered silver and lead ore in May 1877 and the mining camp of Downeyville located in Nye County, Nevada was established with the population growing to 200 residents the following year.

-The boom didn’t last long and by 1885, most of the residents abandoned the town except for the Downey brothers.
+By 1885, most residents abandoned the town except for the Downey brothers.
 (Who later moved to Napa, California.)

 Learn more about Ghost Towns in Nevada and Ghost Towns in the Southwest.